Best Bike Insurance in 2026 — What Cyclists Actually Need

 - Mechanical breakdown not caused by a specific incident

-- Cosmetic damage (scratches, paint chips) without structural impact
+- Cosmetic damage like scratches or paint chips without structural impact

 - E-bike motors in some policies — check the motor wattage limits explicitly